vtexdocs/help-center-content/docs/announcements/en/suiteshare-deliver-interactive-shopping-experiences-to-your-customers-via.md

 author: 1DedyaVUPp5wLAvjY7wKKv
 slug: suiteshare-deliver-interactive-shopping-experiences-to-your-customers-via
 legacySlug: suiteshare-deliver-interactive-shopping-experiences-to-your-customers-via
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: VTEX App Store offers the app that integrates with a sales and service platform via WhatsApp, Suiteshare.
+announcementSynopsisEN: 'VTEX App Store offers the app that integrates with a sales and service platform via WhatsApp, Suiteshare.'
 ---

 Conversational commerce is a powerful tool for stores to improve their engagement, conversion rates, and customers' shopping experience.